forcepusher/forcepusher/README.md

 Now with proper expectations you're ready to start building.

 Oh, BTW.
 If you don't want to feed money to cloud services - start with your own local LMStudio/ComfyUI machine.
-All you need is 32GB RAM to start, CPU and GPU doesn't matter.
+All you need is 12GB GPU and 32GB RAM to start, CPU doesn't matter.
 It's really that cheap.
 Setup takes 3 weeks of pure suffering and you're ready for a true AI future, it'll pay off in less than a year.
 Our videocards now can not only run games, but write somewhat useful code.
 That's pretty cool right?